jdennis/keycloak-httpd-client-install/doc/keycloak-httpd-client-install.md

 ## LOGGING

-**keycloak-client-install** logs all it's operations to a rotated log file.
+**keycloak-httpd-client-install** logs all it's operations to a rotated log file.
 The default log file can be overridden with the **--log-file** option.
-Each run of **keycloak-client-install** will create a new log file.
+Each run of **keycloak-httpd-client-install** will create a new log file.
 Any previous log file will be rotated as a numbered verson keeping a maximum of 3 previous log files.
 Logging to the log file occurs at the `DEBUG` level that includes all HTTP requests and